Who we are

 We are not aligned to any political party.

 We are firmly grounded in our local community.

 We value building strong relationships within our community and with other like-minded groups around Australia.

 We will engage ethically and positively in the political process to achieve change.

-Angela Michaelis [Vice President] is a retired editor and former broadcaster.
+Angela Michaelis [Committee member] is a retired editor and former broadcaster.
 Living in western Sydney for many years, she helped run an award-winning native plant nursery, wrote about indigenous plant species, and served on a catchment management committee.
 Returning to live in Balmain and concerned about the impact of the world's greatest 21st century threat, she joined Climate Change Balmain-Rozelle in 2013.
 She's also a volunteer bush carer.

 Derek Bolton [Treasurer], a Balmain resident since 1980, is retired from a career in computer communications software.
 He specialises in maintaining our Science and Technology web pages and writing submissions on state and federal government proposals.
 "The details are complex, but the basic science is straightforward: we've put enough carbon back into circulation to disrupt the climate.
 Besides, going renewable will save billions each year.
 It's a great investment."

 Michael Johnson [Committee member] sees Change as the new "Business as Usual".
 Currently managing a transformational change project in the media sector, he is a former journalist and production editor who has worked in Australia, South Africa and Portugal.
 He joined CCBR in 2013.

 Jemima Garrett [Committee member] is an author, journalist and communications specialist with 30 years' experience in Australia & the Pacific Islands.
 She believes democracy only works if citizens play their part.
 On climate change the need is urgent as our politicians of all colours are failing us.
 She joined CCBR in 2016.